Best Milk for Kids: What’s the Right Choice for Your Child?

 Another category of milk substitute are the nut milks such as almond and cashew milk.
 These also tend to be low in protein and fat.
 They should not be offered to children who have a nut allergy.

-Coconut milk is a low to no protein milk alternative (depending on the brand) made from blending coconut water with the liquid extracted from grated coconut flesh.
+Coconut milk has little to no protein (depending on the brand) and it’s made from blending coconut water with the liquid extracted from grated coconut flesh.
 Its fat content is similar to whole cow’s milk, and it boasts some decent levels of vitamin B12.
 Dairy aisle coconut milk is low in calories.

 As far as alternative milks go, flax milk is in the same boat with almond, cashew and coconut milks: virtually no protein content.
 It’s the lowest calorie plant milk in this list.
 However, it has a decent dose of heart healthy omega-3 fats.